jnahumphreys/medal-counter-app/ARCHITECTURE.md

 }
 ```

-The store exposes domain-specific actions (`sortByGold`, etc.) instead of generic `setSortKey` to keep the UI declarative and domain-agnostic.
+The store exposes domain-specific actions (`sortByGold`, etc.) instead of generic `setSortKey`, this is to:

+- Encapsulate domain logic in one place
+- Avoid hardcoding strings in UI
+- Allow future enhancements (analytics, validation, etc.)

 ### Derived State